The Definitive Guide to Understanding Schrems II

 Furthermore, the European Commission’s revised SCCs have a broader scope to reflect the GDPR's extraterritorial reach as well as more flexibility to facilitate the use of SCCs in complex and constantly evolving relationships.
 The revised SCCs also reflect a strengthened data protection framework under the GDPR and specific clauses to accommodate concerns brought about by the Schrems II decision.

 On January 15, 2021, the EDPB and the EDPS issued a statement announcing that they had adopted joint opinions on two sets of the European Commission’s draft SCCs.
 One of the opinions focused on the draft SCCs for contracts between controllers and processors and the other on the draft SCCs for the transfer of personal data to third countries.
-The SCCs must also be reviewed by representatives of each EU Member State and approved through the comitology procedure.
-This process is expected to be completed by early 2021.

 In summary, the Schrems II decision has forced organizations to revisit the way they approach international data transfers.
 While there has been much discussion around the adequate safeguards between supervisory authorities and organizations alike, the European Commission and the EDPB are yet to publish their final revised SCCs and guidance respectively.